KYRAL-Health/medichat-ai/README.md

 ## Project Structure

-- `app.py` - Main Streamlit application
+- `app.py` - Main Streamlit application with manual and PDF input options
 - `utils/`
-  - `bedrock.py` - AWS Bedrock integration
+  - `bedrock.py` - AWS Bedrock integration for medical analysis
+  - `pdf_processor.py` - PDF text extraction and patient data parsing utilities
 - `requirements.txt` - Project dependencies
 - `.env.template` - Template for environment variables

 ## Usage

+### Manual Entry
+1. Select "📝 Manual Entry (Fill Form)" option
-1. Fill out the patient information form with all required fields
+2. Fill out the patient information form with all required fields
-2. Click "Analyze Symptoms" to process the information
+3. Click "Analyze Symptoms" to process the information
-3. Review the analysis results in the following tabs:
+4. Review the analysis results in the following tabs:
    - Diagnoses: View potential conditions with confidence scores and reasoning
    - Insights: See suggested actions, tests, and lifestyle changes

+### PDF Upload
+1. Select "📄 Upload PDF (Patient Records)" option
+2. Upload one or more PDF files containing patient medical records
+   - Multiple files can be selected simultaneously
+   - All files will be processed together for comprehensive analysis
+3. Click "🔍 Extract & Analyze PDF(s)" to process the documents
+4. The AI will automatically:
+   - Extract text from all uploaded PDFs
+   - Add clear file separators between multiple documents
+   - Analyze the complete medical records directly with AI
+   - Generate diagnoses, insights, and recommendations based on all files
+5. Review the comprehensive analysis results

 ## Important Note